-Species-Specific Control for Bishop Weed
+Species-Specific Control for Bishop's Weed

-Effectiveness: Digging and cutting plants is effective combined with replanting
+Effectiveness: Digging and smothering are effective when combined with replanting

-- Weed-whack or cut the plants to the ground just after they have fully leafed out, then cover bare soil with mulch and replant with aggressive natives.
-This will deplete the plant's carbohydrate reserves and prevent it from photosynthesizing additional food. - If you cannot cover the area because of other plants, remove new plants as they appear by digging them out as deep as possible with a narrow-bladed tool or cutting new plants at the base several times during the season to starve the roots. - To compost, or not to compost?
-Roots can re-sprout in a compost pile; dry them out first. - If an entire area is to be reworked, weed-whack it to the ground, cover with thick cardboard (leave NO gaps) and a layer of mulch.
-Replant with natives. - Persistence monitor the locations where you removed bishop weed and keep at them all season. - Neighbors install an impenetrable barrier (metal or plastic edging) at least 4" underground.
+- Weed-whack or cut the plants to the ground just after they have fully leafed out, then cover bare soil with wood chips and replant with aggressive natives.
+Follow up during the season to remove resprouts.
+This will deplete the plant's carbohydrate reserves and prevent it from photosynthesizing additional food. - If you cannot cover the area because of other plants, remove new plants as they appear by digging them out as deep as possible with a narrow-bladed tool or cutting new plants below the base several times during the season to starve the roots. - To compost, or not to compost?
+Roots can re-sprout in a compost pile; dry them out first. - If an entire area is to be reworked, weed-whack it to the ground, cover with cardboard (leave NO gaps) and a layer of wood chips.
+Replant with natives. - Persistence monitor the locations where you removed bishop's weed and keep at them all season. - Neighbors install an impenetrable barrier at least 6" underground.
 Cut, mulch, and replant on your side of the barrier; monitor closely.